alialkhatib/alialkhatib.github.io/_posts/2012-08-28-social-structure.md

   - Anthropology
   - Sociology
 ---
 I've been pretty fortunate with my first quarter at UC Irvine, particularly in that the classes I'm taking feed directly into my interests.
 That might seem like a very low bar for satisfaction, but consider that there are hundreds of classes offered (admittedly maybe only a dozen or so in Anthropology) and I could be taking any of those classes instead.
 More likely than not there would be some irrelevant classes where I was putting in a significant amount of work for something ultimately not related to my goals.
-More troublingly, though, is that I could be in a class where nothing meaningful got done.
+More troubling, though, is that I could be in a class where nothing meaningful got done.
 **
-  That would be a waste of units - time <i>and</i> money, in my case - and I'd be pretty upset about that.
+  That would be a waste of units - time *and* money, in my case - and I'd be pretty upset about that.
 **

 **